munsta2/Shadows-of-Orosveil/content/Player Recap/February 15th Recap.md

 Sensing the danger, **Vaelan** took the orb from him.
 But as soon as his fingers wrapped around its surface, a voice **spoke directly into his mind**:

-> _“Free us, Vaelan… free us… Redeem your family… Right your family’s mistake.”_
+> _“Free us, Vaelan…. free us… Redeem your family… Right your family’s mistake.”_

 The cryptic words left Vaelan unsettled, hinting at a deeper connection between his lineage and the artifact they now carried.
 Whatever its true nature, it was clear—the orb was no ordinary relic.